 20. English Shepherd

-The English Shepherd is a common dog breed in the United States.
-The English shepherd is known for its intelligence and ability to herd flocks.
-The males can reach over sixty pounds and the females can reach over fifty pounds.
+The English Shepherd is a common dog breed in the United States that is known for its intelligence and ability to herd flocks.
+This working dog is quite large with male shepherds reaching over sixty pounds and females reaching about fifty pounds.

 Learn More: Pet Finder